rolling-scopes-school/tasks/angular/README.md

 # Additional information
 ## Certificate
-In order to earn a course certificate, you need to complete all assignments, pass the final test, complete the final task and take part in crosscheck.
+In order to earn a course certificate, you need to complete all assignments, complete the final task, and get 70% of the TOP 1 score of the course student.

 Course certificate is a pleasant addition and reward for your hard work.